NO-Product/everyaction-pipeline-cloud-python/README.md

 3. **SQLAlchemy Engine Creation**:
    - The SQLAlchemy engine is created using the connection established by `pyodbc`.
 This engine is then used to perform database operations, such as executing SQL queries and managing transactions.

+4. **Reflection and Raw SQL**:
+   - SQLAlchemy's reflection feature is used to dynamically load table definitions from the Azure SQL database.
+This allows you to interact with tables without manually defining models.
+   - Raw SQL queries can be executed using SQLAlchemy's `text()` construct, providing flexibility for complex queries.

 ### Benefits of This Approach

 - **Security**: By using Azure AD tokens, this implementation ensures secure authentication without the need for storing passwords.